-The USGS begins the collection of domestic nonfuel minerals and materials statistics by appraising the information requirements of Government and private organizations of the United States.
+The USGS begins the collection of domestic nonfuel minerals and materials statistics by appraising the information requirements of government and private organizations of the United States.
 Requirements that can be met by collecting data from minerals establishments are posed as questions on USGS surveys.
 Figure 1 shows a typical survey form.

-Specific questions about mineral commodity activities, such as production, consumption, and shipments, are structured in the survey forms to provide meaningful aggregated data.
-Thus, the entire mineral economic cycle from production through consumption is covered by 140 monthly, quarterly, semiannual, and annual surveys.
+Specific questions about mineral commodity activities, such as production, shipments, consumption, and recycling are structured in the survey forms to provide meaningful aggregated data.
+Thus, the entire mineral economic cycle from exploration and production through recycling is covered by approximately 150 monthly, quarterly, semiannual, and annual surveys.

 After the survey form has been designed, a list of the appropriate establishments to be canvassed is developed.
-Many sources are used to determine which companies, mines, plants, and other operations are expected to be included on the survey mailing list.
+Many sources are used to determine which companies, mines, plants, and other operations are included on the survey mailing list.
 State geologists, Federal organizations (such as the Mine Safety and Health Administration), trade associations, industry representatives, and trade publications and directories are some of the sources that are used to develop and update survey listings.
-With few exceptions, a complete canvass of the list of establishments is used rather than a sample survey.
-The iron and steel scrap and pig iron canvass is one of the exceptions where a sample survey is conducted.
+With few exceptions, a complete census of the list of establishments is used rather than a sample survey.

 The Paperwork Reduction Act requires that any Government agency that wants to collect information from 10 or more individuals or establishments must first obtain approval from the Office of Management and Budget (OMB), which approves the need to collect the data and protects industry from unwarranted Government paperwork.
-This approval is indicated by the OMB Control Number on the survey forms (figure 1).
+This approval is indicated by the OMB control number on the survey forms (figure 1).